langchain-ai/langgraph/docs/docs/cloud/concepts/index.md

 ### Assistants
 An assistant is a configured instance of a [`CompiledGraph`](../../../reference/graphs/#compiledgraph).
 It abstracts the cognitive architecture of the graph and contains instance specific configuration and metadata.
 Multiple assistants can reference the same graph but can contain different configuration and metadata, which may differentiate the behavior of the assistants.
 An assistant (i.e. the graph) is invoked as part of a run.

 The LangGraph Cloud API provides several endpoints for creating and managing assistants.
-See the [API reference](../reference/api_ref.md) for more details.
+See the <a href="../reference/api/api_ref.html#tag/assistantscreate" target="_blank">API reference</a> for more details.

 ### Threads
 A thread contains the accumulated state of a group of runs.
 If a run is executed on a thread, then the [state](../../../concepts/#persistence) of the underlying graph of the assistant will be persisted to the thread.
 A thread's current and historical state can be retrieved.
 To persist state, a thread must be created prior to executing a run.

 The LangGraph Cloud API provides several endpoints for creating and managing threads and thread state.
-See the [API reference](../reference/api_ref.md) for more details.
+See the <a href="../reference/api/api_ref.html#tag/threadscreate" target="_blank">API reference</a> for more details.

 ### Runs
 A run is an invocation of an assistant.
 Each run may have its own input, configuration, and metadata, which may affect execution and output of the underlying graph.
 A run can optionally be executed on a thread.

 The LangGraph Cloud API provides several endpoints for creating and managing runs.
-See the [API reference](../reference/api_ref.md) for more details.
+See the <a href="../reference/api/api_ref.html#tag/runscreate" target="_blank">API reference</a> for more details.

 ### Cron Jobs